leonvandenbeukel/7-Segment-Digital-Clock-V2/README.md

 # 7-Segment-Digital-Clock-V2

 This is a new version of a 7 segment digital clocks that uses WS2812B LED's.
+Instructions how to build can be found in the YouTube video.

 ## Components